Pexels Ketut Subiyanto 4126694

 People often think that you either have an attorney handling your case for you or you don’t, but there’s a hybrid option that’s gaining popularity.
 There is an option, known as “unbundled services,” that allows you to formally represent yourself while consulting with an attorney as needed to help you along the way.

-In an unbundled arrangement the client drives how involved the attorney is and can seek assistance with everything from drafting pleadings to answering specific procedural questions or explaining applicable aspects of the statutes or case law.
+In an unbundled arrangement the client determines how involved the attorney is and can seek assistance with anything from drafting pleadings to answering specific procedural questions or explaining applicable aspects of the statutes or case law.
 The attorney is always available to assist, but the client is the driving force behind advancing the case and handling all tasks that haven’t specifically been delegated to the attorney.
-In an unbundled services arrangement the attorney is only working on tasks that you specifically ask for assistance with.
-If you’re able to incur more fees you can have the attorney assist with more aspects of the case or, if you need to do everything you can to limit attorneys fees, you can rely on the attorney only to provide guidance or input when you truly need it.

-An unbundled services arrangement can be a great approach for some people and some cases, but there are key weakness to the arrangement to consider as well.
+An unbundled services arrangement can be a great approach for some people and some cases as it can limit costs while still proving legal guidance when needed, but there are key weakness to the arrangement to consider as well.
 It’s wonderful to have an experienced attorney in your corner to help guide you through your case, but only if you know what questions to ask.
 If you’re wholly unfamiliar with domestic courts and the process you’re facing, an unbundled arrangement likely isn’t the way to go as you would be responsible for handling major aspects of the case for yourself.

 More information on traditional/full representation versus unbundled services can be found here: https://www.dillielaw.com/blog/unbundled-services-your-guide-to-the-third-option-in-hiring-an-attorney/.